 The PT Program supports clinicians as clinical educators by offering workshops and in-services on clinical teaching topics.
 Workshops for clinicians are run throughout the year.
 A training module is specifically designed to prepare first time Clinical Instructors (CIs), CIs who have not had a Queen's student before, or physiotherapists who have not been active in student supervision for over 2 years for their role in clinical placements.
-These training workshops may be requested at any time and can take place at Queen's or the ACCE will travel to regional clinical facilities at the request of the clinicians.
-In addition, CI training workshops may be held in response to an identified need (new clinical education methods, curriculum changes, supervision skills, educational methods).
+These training workshops may be requested at any time and can take place at Queen's or the ACCE will travel to regional clinical facilities at the request of the clinical education methods, curriculum changes, supervision skills, educational methods).
 These workshops are discussed at the Fieldwork Liaison Committee (FLC) meetings and organized by the ACCE with the support of FLC members and the PT Program.
 Clinician training sessions and workshops are normally held at no cost to the participants.